 Losch, Traut-Mattausch, Mühlberger & Jonas (2016) found it more effective in procrastination reduction and goal attainment vs group or self coaching.
 Spence & Grant (2007) found it surpass peer coaching and Sue-Chan & Latham (2004) also found it more effective in enhancing performance.

-Setting effective goals as your coach will help you do, has been linked to increased success, motivation and self-esteem.
+Setting effective short and longer term goals, as your coach will help you do, has been linked to increased success, motivation and self-esteem.

 Epton, Currie & Armitage's (2017) meta analysis found goal setting an effective behaviour change technique, particularly with more challenging objectives.
 The authors concluded goal setting could be considered a fundamental component of successful interventions.

-GoalsWon coaches encourage self-reflection and mindfulness. particularly navigating challenging moments.
+Through daily accountability coaching, GoalsWon encourages self-reflection and mindfulness.
+Particularly navigating challenging moments.

 Mindfulness has been found to positively contribute to performance.
 A meta analysis by Mesmer-Magnus, Manapragada, Viswesvaran and Allen (2017) found the benefits extend to both personal and professional domains, improving performance and satisfaction while lowering burnout.